GaurangSharma18/Multi-label-Annotation/README.md

 - "keypoints": keypoints stored in Keypoints fields
 - "segmentation": semantic segmentations stored in Segmentation fields

-Then start create a template by integrating keypoints configurations to polygon configuration code.
+Then create a template by integrating keypoints configurations to polygon configuration code.
 Use below code to enable both keypoint and polygon annotations in Label studio
 ```
 <View>